 Researchers expected that reduction of air pollution could a measure to uphold female fertility.

 Research experts also recommended that females need to avoid exposing chronic air pollution by controlling pollution at home, such as the application of window seals, limited burning of a wood fire.

-Researchers also suggested that the relationship between the enhancement of pollution and aging of women’s ovaries and according to their suggestion 2mg enhancement of pollution can cause two years reduction of women’s fertility.
+Researchers also suggested the relationship between the enhancement of pollution and aging of women’s ovaries and according to their suggestion 2mg enhancement of pollution can cause two years reduction of women’s fertility.

-Ravi Sharma is the director at ARTbaby Global (ARThealthcare).
-And a successful pharmacist and a marketer.
-He loves to write about IVF, Surrogacy and other ART (assisted reproductive technology) news, issues, and updates.
+Ravi Sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
+He is a pharmacy graduate with post-graduation in business administration and has 14 years of rich experience in the field of infertility segment.
+He loves to write about IVF, Surrogacy, and other ART (assisted reproductive technology) news, issues, and updates.
 He is a Pharmacy graduate (B. Pharm) and M.B.A (marketing).

 His most recent success includes the successful launch of the medical tourism company, ARTbaby, which offers treatment options for infertility, egg donation, and surrogacy.
 He likes spending time with his family and writing about various aspects of IVF surrogacy and donating eggs.